hgrf/racine/README.md

 # Mercury Sample Manager

 This is Mercury Sample Manager, a sample management tool that enables researchers to keep track of their samples from any PC in a laboratory.
 The programme is a Flask-based web service that runs on a central server on the local network of your research institute and that can be accessed from all other computers on the same network using the normal web browser (should be a recent browser though).

 ## Disclaimer

 The developers take no responsibility for the loss or theft of data managed by this software.
 The software sends anonymous usage statistics to the developers, including the software version, the number of users, samples and actions stored in the database, the server uptime and the used/available disk space.

+## Using pre-built images

+    mkdir msm && cd msm
+    wget holgergraef.github.io/MSM/docker-compose.yml
+    docker compose up web

+## For developers: getting started

-## Coding style
+### Coding style

 Install the developer requirements for MSM: